 Based in the western side of Northern Ireland, and the Northwest portion of the Republic of Ireland, this program covers from L’Derry to Enniskillen, and from Leitrim to Sligo.
 It is a more thought-provoking program that allows participants to engage with history in the making.

 UISCE West focuses largely on the political challenges of the 20th century, but also studies major historical events in their corresponding cities, for a hands-on approach to learning:

-- Sligo: Countess Markavisch (first woman elected to Westminster, who was involved in the 1916 Easter Uprising)
+Sligo: Countess Markievicz (first woman elected to the British Parliament at Westminster, and a leader in the 1916 Easter Uprising)

 UISCE West also analyzes and discusses community relations, in how Ireland has implemented current programs to overcome dissonance.
 Students have the opportunity to interact with leaders from a broad spectrum of political backgrounds, to engage with the peace process, and how it interacts with and influences today.
 Itineraries can be adjusted to accommodate particular interests.
 UISCE organizes all accommodation, transportation, food, and tuition